4d/docs/website/translated_docs/pt/API/FileClass.md

 By default, when you omit the *breakMode* parameter, line breaks are processed in native mode (1).

-> **Compatibility Note**: compatibility options are available for EOL and BOM management.
+> **Compatibility Note**: Compatibility options are available for EOL and BOM management.
 See [Compatibility page](https://doc.4d.com/4dv19R/help/title/en/page3239.html) on doc.4d.com.

 #### Exemplo